ahmet-ipek/Environmental-Sensing-Project/README.md

   - Filtered sensor data is stored in a fixed-size circular buffer.
   - When the buffer is full, the oldest data is overwritten.

-### Data Transmission
+### Data Read & Transmission

 - **Sampling:**
   - Timer interrupts trigger sensor sampling every second.
   - Sensor data is either acquired from hardware or simulated.

 - **Transmission:**
-  - Every 30 seconds, sensor data is aggregated.
+  - Every 30 seconds, sensor data is collected.
   - Statistics (standard deviation, max, min, and median) are calculated and transmitted over UART.
-  - Real BLE communication code is prepared but commented out due to hardware unavailability.

 ---